petershin/liferay-learn/docs/analytics-cloud/latest/en/apis/querying-data.md

 From here you can call different APIs to get data for the different data types.

 All the server responses to the analytics data follow the same data structure.
-The response is a paged results of entities computed by Liferay Analytics Cloud.
-By default, each page will contain 20 elements and it can be navigated by replacing the page query parameter.
-Total shows the total number of available elements.
+The response is paged results of entities computed by Liferay Analytics Cloud.
+By default, each page contains 20 elements.
+It can be navigated by replacing the page query parameter.
+The total shows the total number of available elements.

 ## Accessing Blogs Data